 When you develop a strategy, it has to include competitive research, a SWOT analysis, well thought out goals, a calendar of activities, and a reasonable, competitive budget to accomplish the goals.
 Skipping over any of these items, or not covering them thoroughly, will put you at a deficit when it comes to measuring your success and developing next year’s strategy.

 3) Goals are poorly defined.
 According to CoSchedule, marketers who set goals are 429% more likely to be successful than those who don’t.

 Before the strategy gets written, there needs to be agreement on truly quantifiable goals.
 Poorly defined goals are goals that are so vague that you can’t possibly quantify them.

 An example of a poorly defined goal could be “I want to drive more website traffic” without defining how much more, what kind of traffic and what you want them to do when they come to your site.

 Well-defined goals bring results.
 In the example of driving more website traffic, a result should go beyond a percentage increase in website traffic, inbound calls or meetings.
-A result is actual new business due to driving the right kind of traffic for your company that converts.
+A result is actual new business due to driving the right kind of inbound traffic from a variety of marketing tactics and channels that converts.

 Here are some tips for goal setting:

 Make your goals measurable.
-If your goal is to increase your sales, new account acquisitions or origination volume by 20%, that’s great!
+If your goal is to increase your sales, listings, new account acquisitions or origination volume by X%, that’s great!
 This is easy to measure.
 Other goals, like increasing awareness of your company, are a bit harder to measure, but it can still be done.